5 Most Famous Sardinian Breads

 Gianni Careddu, CC BY-SA 4.0, via Wikimedia Commons

-The Coccoi bread was originally considered a daily food for the richest but instead reserved for festivities in the poorer families.
-It’s made with durum wheat semolina and its typical features, the hard crust and extremely soft inside, have made the Coccoi bread one of the favorite breads in Sardinia.
-There is virtually no Sunday lunch without some Coccoi on the table, and the same goes for its festive variants (of which I’ll talk soon).
+It’s made with durum wheat semolina.
+Its typical features are the hard crust and extremely soft inside.
+The Coccoi bread is one of the favorite breads in Sardinia.
+There is virtually no Sunday lunch without some Coccoi on the table.
+The same goes for its festive variants (of which I’ll talk soon).

 Coccoi